LLNL/serac/src/docs/sphinx/dev_guide/tensor_dual.rst

 ============

-``tensor`` is a class template for doing arithmetic on small, statically-sized vectors, matrices and tensors.
+``tensor`` is a class template for doing arithmetic on small, statically-sized vectors, matrices, and tensors.
 To create one, specify the underlying type in the first template argument, followed by a list of integers for the shape.
 For example, ``tensor<float,3,2,4>`` is conceptually similar to the type ``float[3][2][4]``.